All About HPV

 It is important to remember that the HPV vaccine does not protect against all types of HPV or other sexually transmitted infections, such as HIV.

 Cervical cancer is the second most common cancer in women worldwide, with about 500,000 new cases per year, most in developing countries.
-In 2016, approximately 12,820 cases will be newly diagnosed in the US.
+There are an estimated 13,000 cases diagnosed in the US every year.
 Screening with Pap testing has resulted in dramatically lower rates of cervical cancer in many developed nations, but countries with fewer resources lag far behind in lowering the incidence of this disease.

 The HPV vaccine does not protect against all types of HPV that lead to cervical cancer, therefore women should still receive regular screening, even after receiving the vaccine.